-The ISO International Country Code is placed in parentheses immediately following the rating letters to indicate the identity of the National market within which the rating applies.
+The ISO country code suffix is placed in parentheses immediately following the rating letters to indicate the identity of the National market within which the rating applies.
 For illustrative purposes, (xxx) has been used.

 LONG-TERM RATINGS

 S&P Global Ratings' Long-Term Issue Credit Ratings